CogentRedTester/mpv-file-browser/addons/addons.md

 #### `fb.insert_root_item(item: item_table, pos?: number): void`

-Add an item_table to the root list at the specified position - if number is nil then append to end.
+Add an item_table to the root list at the specified position.
+If `pos` is nil then append to the end of the root.
 `item` must be a valid item_table of `type='dir'`.

 #### `fb.register_parseable_extension(ext: string): void`